Egg and Cheese Breakfast Casserole

 - Kiwis - 4 , peeled and sliced

 - Pomegranate seeds - 1/3 cup (look for these removed from the pomegranate shells in the produce section)

-Cook peppers and sausage - Heat oil (portion for casserole) in a large skillet over medium-high heat.
-Add bell peppers and saute until soft, 2 to 3 minutes.
-Add sausage and cook, breaking apart, until sausage is browned, 6 to 8 minutes.
-Drain off as much oil as possible.
+Cook peppers and onions - Heat oil in a large skillet over medium-high heat.
+Add bell peppers and onions and saute until soft, 2 to 3 minutes.
 (Can be done up to 5 days ahead)

-Assemble casserole - Spray an 8” x 8” / 20cm x 20cm square baker with nonstick cooking spray or brush with some oil.
-Layer in half the bread cubes, half the cheese and half the sausage / peppers.
-Add another layer with remaining bread cubes, cheese and sausage / peppers.
-Whisk together eggs, milk, cream, salt and black pepper.
+Assemble casserole - Spray an 8” x 8” / 20 cm x 20 cm square baker with nonstick cooking spray or brush with some oil.
+Layer in half the bread cubes, half the cheese, and half the onions / peppers.
+Add another layer with remaining bread cubes, cheese, and onions / peppers.
+Whisk together eggs, milk, cream, salt, and black pepper.
 Pour liquid over casserole.
 Let stand for 20 minutes or refrigerate for up to 8 hours.
 (Can be done 8 hours ahead)